junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 But it is the same shape of a wound that tears the reality, an opening leading to somewhere unknown, somewhere probably doesn't belong to any space.
 The vultures are produced from the opening faster than shooting bullets, flying and dashing out like the annoyest insect in the world.

-Judging by the speed of wings' movement, Cas is tiring out fast.
+Judging by the speed of wings' movement, Castiel is tiring out fast.
 He retreats closer to the gap step by step.
 Dean tries to move towards him.

 Cas lowers one of the lowest wings, putting it right in his way, sending the clear enough message of warning him from another step forward.
 And Dean can see why.
 There are too many killer birds in the center, if the ones attacking him earlier are giving him a hard time, going any closer could mean being torn apart by the tornado of birds' beak in an instant.
 Not even Cas can heal him fast enough if that ever happens.